The Symantec Research Labs Graduate Fellowship

 - Applying students must attend a university in a Ph.D. program focusing on systems research.

-- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses such as storage, backup, virtualization, cloud computing, big data infrastructure, etc.
+- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses such as security, storage, backup, virtualization, cloud computing, big data infrastructure, etc.

 - Recipients will also be selected based on their overall potential for research excellence and their academic progress to-date as evidenced by publications.